TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 2 - Performance Management/1.2.3-plan-monitor-troubleshoot-optimize/_index.md

 #### Monitor

 This is where you compare Plan vs Actual.
-That’s why the goal must be clearly defined.
+That's why the goal must be clearly defined.
 Does the reality match what your architecture was supposed to deliver?
 If not, then you need to fix it.

 #### Troubleshoot

 You do this when reality is worse than plan, or something amiss, not when there is a complaint.
-You want to take time in troubleshooting, so it’s best done proactively.
+You want to take time in troubleshooting, so it's best done proactively.
 And quietly with no one rushing you for results 😊

 #### Optimize

 As part your monitoring, you may not discover problem, but you spot opportunity to make performance even better.
-It’s common for new version to deliver performance improvement.
+It's common for new version to deliver performance improvement.
 Again, you do this proactively, not waiting for complaint to happen.

 ------